Case Study – Legal Analysis on Passport Issuance for Individuals with Criminal Records

 - The petitioner relied on the 1993 Central Government Notification, which allows passport renewal if court permission is obtained.

-- He argued that Article 21 of the Indian Constitution guarantees the right to travel as part of personal liberty.
+- He argued that Article 21 of the Indian Constitution guarantees the right to travel as part of personal liberty and that this right cannot be arbitrarily denied.

 - The Chhattisgarh High Court overturned the rejection order, directing the trial court to reconsider the case.